Ion trap with gold-plated alumina: substrate and surface characterization: Trap fabrication

 \subsection{Alumina blade}

 We consider the segmented-blade ion trap of Refs.~\cite{Hucul2015a, An2017, He2021} and note that, in our trap here, auxiliary biasing rods are installed for compensating the micromotion~\cite{Hong2022}.
 The blade body is made of sintered alumina (Al$_{2}$O$_{3}$), an often used substrate in ion-trap platforms~\cite{Hensinger2006, Blakestad2009, Kienzler15, Kaufmann2017, Lu2019}.
-Alumina has been employed in the ion-trap research for several reasons: low radio frequency (RF) losses reduce heat dissipation in the trap~\cite{Vila1998}, large bandgap of several eVs~\cite{French1990, Filatova2015} precludes the light-induced charge carrier effect~\cite{Lakhmanskiy2019}, and it is feasible to engineer the substrate through pulsed or continuous wave (CW) laser machining~\cite{Samant2008, Yan2011, Preusch2014}.
+Alumina has been employed in the ion-trap research for several reasons: low RF losses reduce heat dissipation in the trap~\cite{Vila1998}, large bandgap of several eVs~\cite{French1990, Filatova2015} precludes the light-induced charge carrier effect~\cite{Lakhmanskiy2019}, and it is feasible to engineer the substrate through pulsed or continuous wave (CW) laser machining~\cite{Samant2008, Yan2011, Preusch2014}.
 Moreover, alumina is a ceramic with relatively high thermal conductivity ($20\sim30$~W/(m$\cdot$K)), and is chemically stable such that one can perform nano/microfabrication reliably.
+We hereby perform an XRD spectroscopy and loss-tangent measurement of a bulk sintered alumina substrate, ex situ and prior to additional processing.